 Almonds

-Almonds are one of the most popular snack options for diabetics.
+Almonds are one of the most popular snack options for people with diabetes.
 That’s because they’re small and easy to carry around.

 Plus, they have many health benefits.
 For starters, almonds are high in magnesium and vitamin E.

-Both of them are essential nutrients for a healthy diet.
-Other than that, the nuts contain a lot of dietary fiber.
-This can help relieve constipation and reduce bloatedness.
+Both are essential nutrients for a healthy diet.
+In addition, nuts contain a lot of dietary fiber, which can help relieve constipation and reduce bloatedness.

-Yet, the nuts also contain a sizable amount of fat.
-So, you have to be careful how much of them you eat.
+Yet, nuts also contain a sizable amount of fat, so you have to be careful how many you eat.

 Hard-Boiled Eggs

 Most of us grew up eating eggs for breakfast.
-They’re high in protein and healthy unsaturated fats.
-That makes them the perfect way to start your day.
+They’re high in protein and healthy unsaturated fats , making them the perfect way to start the day.

 They’ll give you a boost of energy and keep your blood sugar low.
 In addition, they can help you reduce your fasting blood sugar levels.

-Besides that, eggs contain a wide variety of nutrients.
-These include vitamins B12, B, and D. So they can even improve your mood.
+Eggs also contain a wide variety of nutrients, including vitamins B12, B, and D, which can improve your mood.

-Start off with eating one large hard-boiled egg.
-If you still feel a little peckish, then you can have another.
+Start by eating one large hard-boiled egg.
+If you still feel a little peckish, you can have another.

 Yet, try to limit your intake to two eggs per snack.